pmelab/hurricane/README.txt

 of the standard renderer may be configured.
 Renderers may be styled independently in the CSS sheet.
 A CSS-Snippet is generated on the fly in the appearance configurations "Export" group.

-## Issues
-- Ajax-Button renderers are too big in IE6
-- Rotation has some problems in IE < 9

 ## Sponsoring
 The module has been developed by [Philipp Melab](mailto:pm@zensations.at) and